mathieubossaert/central2pg/README.md

 # pl-pyODK

-[pyODK](https://getodk.github.io/pyodk/) offers the possibility to better interact with ODK Central's database.
+[pyODK](https://getodk.github.io/pyodk/) offers the possibility to better interact with ODK Central's database and filter data we want to pull.
 We are developping new functions that make use of it.

-This is a dadicated project you'll find here : [pl-pyODK](https://github.com/mathieubossaert/pl-pyodk)
+This is a dedicated project you'll find here : [pl-pyODK](https://github.com/mathieubossaert/pl-pyodk)